-- 1. To determine Mechanical Equivalent of Heat, J, by Callender and Barne's constant flow method. - 2.
-To determine the Coefficient of Thermal Conductivity of Cu by Searle's Apparatus. - 3.
-To determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method.
-Or etermination of thermal conductivity of glass in form of a tube.
+- 1. Determine Mechanical Equivalent of Heat, J, by Callender and Barne's constant flow method. - 2.
+Determine the Coefficient of Thermal Conductivity of Cu by Searle's Apparatus. - 3.
+Determine the Coefficient of Thermal Conductivity of Cu by Angstrom's Method. - 4.
+Determination of thermal conductivity of glass in form of a tube. - 5.
+To determine the Coefficient of Thermal Conductivity of a bad conductor by Lee and Charlton's disc method. - 6.
+Determine the Temperature Coefficient of Resistance by Platinum Resistance Thermometer (PRT). - 7.
+Study the variation of Thermo-Emf of a Thermocouple with Difference of Temperature of its Two Junctions. - 8.
+Calibration of a thermocouple to measure temperature in a specified Range using

-- 4. To determine the Coefficient of Thermal Conductivity of a bad conductor by Lee and Charlton's disc method. - 5.
-To determine the Temperature Coefficient of Resistance by Platinum Resistance Thermometer (PRT). - 6.
-To study the variation of Thermo-Emf of a Thermocouple with Difference of Temperature of its Two Junctions. - 7.
-To calibrate a thermocouple to measure temperature in a specified Range using (1) Null Method, (2) Direct measurement using Op-Amp difference amplifier and to determine Neutral Temperature.
+(1) Null Method, (2) Direct measurement using Op-Amp difference amplifier and to determine Neutral Temperature.